vespa-engine/blog/_posts/2021-12-03-billion-scale-knn.md

 image: assets/2021-12-03-binary-codes/federico-beccari-L8126OwlroY-unsplash.jpg
 skipimage: true

+excerpt: "Part one of a blog post series on billion-scale vector search.
-excerpt: "Billion scale vector search using compact binary representations"
+This post covers using nearest neighbor search with compact binary representations."
 ---